-While failure to offer affordable coverage creates the risk of play-or-pay assessments, most employers don't know their employees' household incomes.
-As a result, a safe harbor definition of affordability for employer play-or-pay assessment purposes limits the employee cost for self-only, minimum-value coverage from an employer to 9.5% (in 2014) of one of three monthly amounts: W-2 wages, rate of pay or the federal poverty line (FPL) for a single individual in the mainland US (48 contiguous states and Washington, DC).
+While not offering affordable coverage creates the risk of play-or-pay assessments, most employers don't know employees' household incomes.
+As a result, a safe harbor definition of affordability for assessment purposes limits the employee cost for self-only, minimum-value employer coverage to 9.5% (in 2014) of one of three monthly amounts: W-2 wages, rate of pay or the federal poverty line (FPL) for a single person in the mainland US (48 contiguous states and Washington, DC).
 This percentage is indexed using the same ACA formula as the household income percentage (Notice 2015-87, Q&A-12).

-For employers using the FPL safe harbor to determine play-or-pay affordability, the next table shows the maximum required employee contribution that will satisfy that safe harbor in the 48 contiguous states and Washington, DC.
+For employers using the FPL safe harbor, the next table shows the maximum required employee contribution that satisfies the safe harbor in the 48 contiguous states and Washington, DC.
 Note that the amounts in the table apply on a plan-year, not calendar-year, basis.
-This means noncalendar-year plans will continue to use the 2021 level of \$105.51/month to determine FPL affordability until their 2022 plan year starts.
-Noncalendar-year plans won't be able to calculate the FPL safe harbor contribution limit for plan years beginning after Jan.
-1, 2022, until HHS issues the 2022 FPL guidelines in January or February 2022.
+Noncalendar-year plans will continue to use the 2021 level of \$105.51/month to determine FPL affordability until their 2022 plan year starts.

-ACA affordable monthly employee contribution limit for play-or-pay FPL safe harbor (48 contiguous states and Washington, DC) 2022 2021 2020 Calendar-year plans \$103.15 \$104.53 \$101.79 Noncalendar-year plans TBD 105.51 103.99
+ACA affordable monthly employee contribution limit for play-or- pay FPL safe harbor (48 contiguous states and Washington, DC) 2022 2021 2020 Calendar-year plans \$103.15 \$104.53 \$101.79 Noncalendar-year plans 108.83 105.51 103.99

-\ This will mark the first decrease in the FPL safe-harbor dollar amount for calendar-year plans.
-As a result, employers that use this safe harbor to set the employee contribution will need to reduce the amount for the lowest-cost, self-only option for the 2022 plan year.
-The same is possible for noncalendar-year plans beginning in 2022, depending on the 2022 FPL amounts issued in January or February 2022.
+\ This is the first decrease in the FPL safe-harbor dollar amount for calendar-year plans.
+As a result, employers that use this safe harbor to set the employee contribution need to reduce the amount for the lowest-cost, self-only option for the 2022 plan year.
+Employers with noncalendaryear plans will not face the same issue, as the FPL safe-harbor dollar amount for those plans increased from 2021 to 2022.